-There are over 1.65 million farmers and workers spread across more than 74 countries participating in Fairtrade.
-Learn more about how choosing Fairtrade products has changed lives.
+There are over 1.66 million farmers and workers spread across more than 73 countries participating in Fairtrade.
+Learn how choosing Fairtrade products changes lives.

 Bananas are the favourite fruit in our grocery basket and are grown by millions of small-scale farmers and plantation workers in tropical regions.